pysys-test/pysys-test/samples/sample-cookbook/README.md

-# PySys Sample - Configuration and extensions cookbook
+# PySys Sample - Configuration and Extensions Cookbook

 This project is a "cookbook" of snippets you can copy into your own project to configure PySys or create classes that extend PySys using its Python API.